Skip to content

 global.graphql is loaded first, together with entry.graphql.

-After the entry has been resolved, the active template’s loadData is executed.
+After the entry has been resolved, the active template’s loadData and its children is executed.

-All load functions run on both the server and the client, allowing pages to be server-rendered and hydrated on navigation.
+All load functions run on both the server and the client, allowing pages to be server-rendered and then transition to a single-page application.

 loadGlobalData